-A. You may vote your shares during the Annual Meeting by visiting www.virtualshareholdermeeting.com/EFC2023 and following the instructions.
-You will need the 16-digit control number included in your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials.
+A. You may vote your shares during the Annual Meeting by visiting www.virtualshareholdermeeting.com/EFC2024 and following the instructions.
+You will need the 16-digit control number included in your proxy card, voting instruction form or Notice.
 You will be able to vote during the Annual Meeting until such time as the Chairman declares the polls closed.